Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Results

 To determine the optimal number of keywords to select, we evaluate the results by selecting between 1 and 10 keywords from each sentence The results shown in Figure~\ref{fig:best_k} demonstrate that the optimal number of keywords required to ensure effective detection depends on the model architecture.
-As observed, for different sizes of the LLaMa 1 models, the optimal number of keywords ranged from 2 to 3, while for the Pythia models and GPT-3.5 turbo, the optimal number of tagged keywords was 7.
-On average the best results across all models were obtained when $K=4$. resulting in an average AUC score of 80.4\%.
+As can be seen, for different sizes of the LLaMA 1 model, the optimal number of keywords ranged from 2 to 3, while for the Pythia models and GPT-3.5 Turbo, the optimal number of tagged keywords was 7.
+The best results across all models were achieved with $K=4$, yielding an average AUC score of 0.8.

 Table~\ref{tab:main_results} summarizes the results of Tag\&Tab and reference-free baseline attacks.